TarcisioPhilips/TarcisioPhilips/README.md

 ## Tarcísio Philips

 Passionate about solving problems and helping people.
 Despite technicalities and tech preferences, my main focus is delivering and adding value to the product.
-Former teacher and musician, in my free time I write blog posts, code, and talk about career in technology and software development!
+Former teacher and musician, in my free time I write blog posts, code, and talk about career in technology and software development.

 "Talk is cheap.
 Show me the code."